gboeing/street-network-models/README.md

   2. [SRTMGL1](https://www.earthdata.nasa.gov/news/nasa-shuttle-radar-topography-mission-srtm-version-30-global-1-arc-second-data-released-over) GDEM at 30 meter resolution with voids filled (version 3.0 global 1 arc second)
   3. Google Maps Elevation API

 We use ASTER and SRTM to attach elevation data to each graph node in each model, then calculate edge grades.
 Both of these are public, free, open data.
-It uses Google Maps elevation just as a validation dataset.
+We just use Google Maps elevation as a validation dataset.

+A few notes.
 A previous iteration of this project used to use [CGIAR](https://srtm.csi.cgiar.org)'s post-processed SRTM v4.1, but they only provide 90m resolution SRTM data.

-The Google elevation validation technique may not be feasible in the future because they are changing their billing scheme in March 2025.
+The Google billing scheme is changing in March 2025, rendering Google elevation data collection at this scale possibly infeasible in the future without substantial funding to pay for it.
 Historically, each billing account gets $200 usage credit free each month.
 The price per HTTP request was $0.005.
 Therefore you would get up to 200 / 0.005 = 40,000 free requests each month, within the usage limits of 512 locations per request and 6,000 requests per minute.
 URLs must be properly encoded to be valid and are limited to 16,384 characters for all web services.
 With three billing accounts, you could process this entire workflow for free once a month.

 #### 2.1.
 ASTER and SRTM